UPDATED: February 3, 2019

-Currently, a Costco Gold Star Membership costs $60 per year and the Executive Membership is twice that.
-I’ll save you the trouble of grabbing a calculator and tell you it’s $120 per year.
+Currently, a Costco Gold Star Membership costs $60 per year and the Executive Membership is $120 per year.

-There are also less interesting benefits to being an Executive that will only appeal to approximately 1% of y’all.
-For instance, you can get bigger discounts on Costco Services, like free roadside assistance for cars covered through their auto insurance program, lower prices on identity protection and check printing, and benefits on Costco Travel products.
+There are also less interesting, more specialized Executive benefits.
+For instance, you can get discounts on Costco Services, like free roadside assistance for cars covered through their auto insurance program, lower prices on identity protection and check printing, and benefits on Costco Travel products.

-Overall, I only recommend going with the Executive Membership if you are committed to joining Costco and plan to spend more than $250 per month there.
-Otherwise, stick with the Gold Star Member plan.
+Overall, I only recommend going with the Executive Membership if you are committed to joining Costco and plan on spending more than $250 per month.
+If you plan on spending less than this, stick with the Gold Star Member plan.

-Am I horribly off base?
-It’s not the first time.
-What are your thoughts on Costco?
+What are your thoughts on Costco membership?
 Let us know below!